-- Bake for 18 minutes and then allow to cool before adding orange glaze if desired.
+- Bake for 18 minutes and then allow to cool before adding an orange glaze if desired.

 - Make sure you pre-heat the oven.
-Pre-heating it a little hotter than the bake temperature allows the oven to cool off a little while you are loading your muffins in the oven.
+Pre-heating the oven a little hotter than the baking temperature, allows the oven to cool off a little while you are loading your muffins in the oven.

 - Make sure your baking powder has not expired, or it will not rise well and you will have flat muffins.

 It is super easy to make a glaze to drizzle over your muffins!
 Simply mix 1/3 cup of powdered sugar with 2 tsp of orange juice and a 1/2 tsp orange extract in a small bowl… and you’re done!
 (You don’t need the orange extract in the glaze, but it does give it a stronger orange flavor).

 Before I became gluten-free I would make these muffins with 1 cup of white flour and 1 cup of whole wheat flour.
 This gave them a great flavor and texture.
 However, to achieve the same thing, use 1 cup of a gluten-free flour mix and 1 cup of oat flour.